baites/baites.github.io/_posts/2017-11-06-fibonacci-closed-form-expression-wo-ansatz.md

 In a [previous blog]({% post_url 2017-10-30-fibonacci-closed-form-expression %}), I showed
 how using an ansatz we can verify the closed-form expression of the Fibonacci sequence.
 In this blog, I will show how to derive this expression without the support of an ansatz.
 Although there are several alternatives for doing this (such as using linear algebra[^1]), in this post I will use *generating function approach* following an exercise extracted from my favorite book about algorithms[^2].

-The *generating function* for Fibonacci sequence is defined by the following infinite series
+The *generating function* for the Fibonacci sequence is defined by the following infinite series

 <p>%%
 F(z) = \sum_{n \geq 0} f_n z^n